 The highlight of the Asheville Fringe Arts Festival is the Random Acts of Fringe, short specific performances, mostly free and open to the public.

-In 2022, the festival will take place from January 27-30, encompassing in-person and online shows.
+In 2023, the festival will take place from March 23-26 (it was moved to spring for the year), encompassing in-person and online shows.

 Asheville Winter Hiking Options